MariPeshko/MiniRT/README.md

 # MiniRT

 <p align="center">
-  Let's ray-trace some light into this project! ✨
+  Let's ray trace some light into this project! ✨
 </p>

 <p align="center">
  <img src = "https://github.com/user-attachments/assets/3a9d4014-fd86-4f75-9b15-1b53f83714a8" />
 </p>

-MiniRT is a _raytracing project_ developed by Maryna Peshko and Stephanie Patricia Gramsch as part of the 42 Berlin school curriculum in 2025.
+MiniRT is a _ray tracing project_ developed by Maryna Peshko and Stephanie Patricia Gramsch as part of the 42 Berlin school curriculum in 2025.
 It is written in C and generates basic computer graphics using ray tracing techniques.

 [LinkedIn Maryna Peshko](https://www.linkedin.com/in/maryna-peshko/)